ACCESS-NRI/access-esm1.6-configs/documentation/docs/pages/configs_experiments/data.md

 !!! note

-    The piControl and esm-piControl experiments below were produced using slightly earlier configurations that the first announced release, due to ongoing testing and developments.
+    The piControl and esm-piControl experiments below were produced using slightly earlier configurations than the first announced release, due to ongoing testing and developments.
     For ease of use, we have released the configurations `release-piControl-2.0` and `release-esm-piControl-2.0`, which start from calendar year 101.
 These configurations will reproduce the datasets provided which also start from year 101, with the exception of some diagnostic differences[^2][^3].